International Investigators Pte Ltd respects your privacy. Your details remain discreet and confidential at all times.

-Infidelity, also known as adultery, is an emotionally charged issue with wide-reaching implications in personal relationships, societal norms, and legal frameworks.
+Adultery, also known as infidelity, is an emotionally charged issue with wide-reaching implications in personal relationships, societal norms, and legal frameworks.
 When it comes to Singapore, a country known for its stringent laws and regulations, there often arises a question – Is infidelity considered a crime?

-This article will explore the legal perspectives on infidelity in Singapore, aiming to understand the subject comprehensively.
+No. Infidelity is not a crime in Singapore.
+However, it can be legal grounds for divorce.
+This article will explore the legal perspectives on adultery and cheating in the context of marriage, aiming to understand the subject comprehensively.

 This evolution underscores Singapore’s approach to keeping the state separate from the private affairs of individuals while also ensuring legal recourse for those wronged in their marital relationships.